AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/segments/ad-hoc-segments.md

 # Ad-hoc segments

-Here is a video on creating ad hoc segments:
+Here is a video on creating ad-hoc segments:

 >[!VIDEO](https://video.tv.adobe.com/v/23978/?quality=12)

 You can create ad-hoc segments if you want to quickly explore how a segment might affect your project, without going to the Segment Builder.
 Think of these segments as temporary, project-level segments.
 They will typically not be part of your segment "library" like component segments in the left rail.
-However, you can make them public, as shown below.
+However, you can save them, as shown below.

+For a comparison of what ad-hoc segments can do vs. full-fledged component-level segments, go [here](/help/analyze/analysis-workspace/components/segments/t-freeform-project-segment.md).

 1. Drop any component type (dimension, dimension item, event, metric, segment, segment template, date range) into the segment drop zone at the top of a panel.
 Component types are auto-converted into segments.
    Here is an example of how to create a segment for the Twitter referring domain: